 - Whether you prefer the excitement of running rapids or the serenity of floating on a quiet pool, you’ll find it along the free-flowing 135-mile Buffalo River.
 It’s America’s first National River and one of the last undammed rivers remaining in the lower 48.

-From the exhilarating to the relaxing, there’s no shortage of outdoor activities to enjoy whenever summertime rolls around in the Springfield Region.
+From the exhilarating to the relaxing, there’s no shortage of outdoor things to do around the Springfield, MO, Region whenever summertime rolls around in the Springfield Region.